leocavalcante/aws-lambda-swoole-runtime/README.md

-# Swoole Runtime for AWS Lambda
+# λ Swoole Runtime for AWS Lambda

 Run PHP Coroutines & Fibers as-a-Service on the AWS Lambda.